01 Super Balls, Double Ball Drop#

 Remarks#

-• Do not rest the table-tennis ball on the basketball and drop it as such a combination.
-When this is done, the table-tennis ball stays fixed to the basketball (aerodynamic reason) and for this demonstration it is needed that on hitting the ground there is some distance between the two balls.
+Do not rest the table-tennis ball on the basketball and drop it in such a combination.
+When this is done, the table-tennis ball stays fixed to the basketball (aerodynamic reason), and for this demonstration, it is required that on hitting the ground, there is some distance between the two balls.

 Sources#